 If we consider sexual activity and sexual satisfaction as the primary meaning providing aspects in human life, it follows that sexual enhancement has a philosophical dimension.
 I consider this mathematically evident, as more sexual activity and more sexual satisfaction can just be equaled with more meaning (more sense from more sensation).
-A view that ultimately answers the question "Why are we living for" with the answer "To pursue sexual excitement!" is the only one that doesn't have to draw the purpose of an individual life from outside the individual's life, and at the same time defines "the pursuit of happiness" in clear biological and scientific terms.
+A view that ultimately answers the question "Why are we living for" with the answer "To pursue sexual excitement!" is the only one that doesn't have to draw the purpose of an individual life from outside the individual's life, and at the same time defines "the pursue of happiness" in clear biological and scientific terms.

 Sexual enhancement, therefore, is the most clearly defined practical agenda we can establish for our daily lives.
-We may pursuit professional work, have a job to earn money, prepare our daily meals, and learn a foreign language.
-The ultimate purpose for all these activities, and the motivation that keeps us going for everyday tasks, is, however, that they will, sooner or later, improve our chances to climax in sexual excitement.
+We may pursue professional work, have a job to earn money, prepare our daily meals, and learn a foreign language.
+The ultimate purpose of all these activities, and the motivation that keeps us going for everyday tasks, is, however, that they will, sooner or later, improve our chances to climax in sexual excitement.
 And if our capabilities to experience sexual excitement and satisfaction decline (as an effect of age, or of sudden physical degeneration through an accident or through disease), the meaning of all other aspects of life diminishes.

 A person in his youth, and at a high level of physio-psychological homeostasis may get along just fine without sexual enhancement.
 His problems are more related to look for sexual outlets (other than masturbation).
 But for an older person who may have succeeded to organize access to sexual partners that match his preferences but has a decreased capability for making use of the opportunities thus generated, the problem shifts from one of external factors to one of internal ones: how to modify your body chemistry so that your levels of sexual function and sexual satisfaction will be optimal, or optimal again.